Flex Loans: Benefits and Drawbacks

 Requirements

 In many cases, flex loans have more lenient requirements compared to other types of loans.
-In addition to giving the lender your personal details, you may only have to provide proof of income.
+In addition to giving the lender your personal details, you may only have to provide proof of employment and income.

 Flexible Payment Terms